Proto:Streets of Rage 2 (Genesis)

 - Axel's vertical jump attack is a knee.
 The final changes it to an upward kick by adding a couple of frames.

 - Axel's blitz attack is a jumping uppercut, resembling the Shoryuken from the Street Fighter series, rather than his Grand Upper.

 - Axel's standing special is a jumping spin kick, resembling Cody's special from Final Fight instead of his Dragon Wing.

-- Blaze's stance looks different, and she doesn't run her hand through her hair in it.
+- Blaze's stance looks different, and she doesn't run her hand through her hair during her idle animation.

 - Blaze's downward air attack uses her front throw animation.
 It doesn't seem to be able to hit anything.